NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 ### Why use the Battle of Iwo Jima in examples?

-The examples below use the Battle of Iwo Jima because that is convenient both data-wise and mathematics-wise.
-Here are our reasons:
+The examples below use the Battle of Iwo Jima because it is convenient both data-wise and mathematics-wise.
+Here is our reasoning:

-- The battle is important for the USA military, hence well documented and used in multiple contexts.
+- The battle is important for the USA military, and therefore well documented and used in multiple cross-disciplinary contexts.

     - See, for example, mathematical articles like [JE1] and [RS1].

-- (Relatively) well curated data can be found.
-Like:
+- (Relatively) well-curated data can be found.
+For example:

     - Sizes of the military forces

     - Battle duration

+    - Precise timing

 - There is no need to:

     - Take care of negative stocks

-    - Simulate "will to fight" -- Japanese soldiers fought to the last one
+    - Simulate "will to fight" -- Japanese soldiers fought to the death

         - Japanese Prisoners Of War (POWs) became POWs because they were found unconscious...